IBM/cloud-i-blog/_posts/2020-06-02-automate-your-ibmi-tasks-with-ansible.md

 permalink: /archivers/test
 ---

-# Automate your IBM i tasks with Ansible

 by Wang Yun, Zhu Li Jun

 Ansible is a radically simple IT automation system.
 It handles configuration management, application deployment, cloud provisioning, ad-hoc task execution, network automation, and multi-node orchestration.
 IBM i is an operating system that has thousands of core workloads running for different industries worldwide.
 More and more IBM i customers plan or have already started the journey of automating tasks and moving workloads into cloud environment.
 Traditional IBM i MSPs and ISVs are also looking for better solutions to improve the efficiency of system and application management.
 Ansible for IBM i can fit most of the on-prem tasks and cloud automation requirements for IBM i customers.